GetWellClinic/gofetchrover/docs/Readme.md

 3. Initiate lab download on demand

-This will trigger GoFetchRover to execute the labdownload script on demand, once.
+This will trigger GoFetchRover to execute the lab download script on demand, once.
 ```
 cd /opt/gofetchrover
 ./fetchnow [ rover | dcare | alphalab | medhealth ]